UnstopableSafar08/DevOps/kafka/docs/README.md

 ### Step 2: Install Java (15 minutes)

-**What we're doing:** Installing Java 17, which Kafka needs to run.
+**What we're doing:** Installing Java 21 LTS, which Kafka needs to run.

 **Think of Java as:** The engine that makes Kafka work (like a car needs an engine).